Blogs | Health Tips

 Seattle-based therapist Anita Colombara, who spent four years working in Cambodia with an NGO, adds: “Sometimes these challenges can negatively impact an expat’s emotional wellbeing and their relationships with family and friends – or lead them to develop unhealthy behaviours to cope with it all.”

-Understanding the issues to manage stress
+Understanding the issues Expat life: managing stress

 While people who may have had problems in the past should think about their wellbeing, Sieger recommends that people who do not usually consider their mental health should also contemplate the probable stress once they make the move.